 1.2 From the University's mission flows the expectation that each faculty member will make contributions of high quality to the areas of teaching, research, and service.
 "Teaching" includes all forms of instruction both on- and off-campus.
 "Research" includes basic and applied research and other creative activities.
 "Service" includes public service, service to the University, college, and department, and service to the profession.
 Because of the University's mission, the quality and quantity of contributions in all three areas will be considered at the times of promotion and tenure.
 But, because of variations among faculty in strengths and/or responsibilities, faculty members are not expected to exhibit equal levels of accomplishment in all areas.
 Moreover, disciplines will vary with respect to the kinds of evidence produced in support of quality of contributions.

+1.3 All colleges are responsible for creating and enforcing a workload policy.
+Workload policies and procedures are documents that map percentage allocations of time, across teaching, research, and service, as specified in a job description with actual job duties.
+Colleges are responsible for demonstrating congruency between the policy and its promotion and tenure requirements.

-1.3 The policies and standards of each college should be congruent with the University's mission and its policies on promotion and tenure, and also should reflect the college's unique expectations of its faculty members.
+1.4 The policies and standards of each college should be congruent with the University's mission and its policies on promotion and tenure, and also should reflect the college's unique expectations of its faculty members.
 The policies and standards of academic units within each college should be consistent with the missions of the University and college and their policies on promotion and tenure, and also should designate evidence of how faculty in the academic unit meet the expectations of the college and University.

 UNIVERSITY PROMOTION, TENURE, POST-TENURE, AND EVALUATION: CRITERIA AND EVIDENCE